 Bruce's Story

 Bruce joined Watsi on July 25th, 2014.
 Nine years ago, Bruce joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Bruce's most recent donation traveled 8,700 miles to support Chambi, a one-year-old baby from Tanzania, to fund clubfoot surgery.
+Bruce's most recent donation traveled 8,200 miles to support Joselito, a taxi-driver from Philippines, to fund surgery so he can live pain-free.

 Impact